 The Different Yarn Weights

-There a few different types, each for a different purpose and project usage.
+There are a few different types, each for another purpose and project usage.
 How thick the yarn is, not how much it weighs.

 Yarn Weight | Number ID

 - Lace – 0